Could Temping Solve Your Financial Problems?

-As England embraces its economic downturn many individuals are finding that job security is becoming a thing of the past.
-In fact many people have already suffered reduced working hours, a salary reduction or redundancy.
-Any of these can be very frightening if you have a young family, a mortgage or if your income is already stretched.
+Any of these can be a frightening prospect. especially if you have a young family, a mortgage or if your income is already stretched.

-Many people feel that taking temporary work is just too chancy however it does not have to be in this day and age.
+Many people feel that taking temporary work is just too chancy but it does not have to be.

-- If you are receiving any benefits such as working tax credit or income support you will need to assess whether or not it is worth taking on a temporary job.
+- If you are receiving any benefits such as working tax credit, housing benefit or income support you will need to assess whether or not it is really worth taking on temporary work.
 This may sound wrong but it is sensible advice.
 In order to receive working tax credit you will have to work a minimum number of hours.
 Income Support will allow you to earn a small amount of money but it is small.
-The problem could be that if you take a temporary job you may end up out of pocke,t in the long run.
+The problem could be that if you take a temporary job you may end up out of pocket in the long run.
 This could be because you have a waiting period for a new benefit claim when the job finishes.
-In assessing if the temporary work is right for you consider all aspects.
+In assessing if temporary work is right for you consider all aspects.

 - Make sure that you only work for a reputable employment agency.
-There are many around these days but there are also some that will mess you about.
+There are many around these days but there are also some that are not good employers.
 You could find that you have an odd days work here and there and are unable to plan anything, especially financially.

 - Never compromise your Health and Safety.
 It can be so easy to accept any old job when you are desperate for work.
 If your gut instinct tells you that the offer of a job is unsafe or may be detrimental to your health then refuse and carry on searching.

-- In some cases there will be a limit on how long you can take a temporary role for.
+- In some cases there will be a limit on how long you can stay on a temporary contract.
 Often, if the same job is held in a years time, it may become a permanent position.
 However this is usually not the case when you work as a temp for an agency.
 You will need to check out the details of any temporary work offered just to be sure though.

-- Some agencies specialise in manual work whilst others may specialise in office jobs.
-Only you know what would be most suitable for you and which you are capable of doing.
+- Only you know what would be most suitable for you and which you are capable of doing

-- If you would like to secure employment permanently with a particular company temping can give you a foot in the door.
-For example in my City the NHS and Local Government take use temporary workers most of the time.
+If you would like to secure permanent employment with a particular company temping can give you a foot in the door.
+For example in my city the N.H.S and Local Government use temporary workers most of the time.
 However these temps are able to apply for any permanent jobs that come up within the business.
-Often, especially if they have been working in the role already as a temp, the temporary worker will be the successful applicant at interview.
+Often the temporary worker will be the successful applicant at interview.

 A lot depends on the agency, where you are actually working and the contract you have accepted.
 Here is what I discovered:-